kotoba-app/about/README.md

 - Go through the cards using intuitive gestures
 - Easily add new vocabulary, flip and edit the cards for note taking
 - Automatically generate Hiragana as you type in Japanese
-- Choose from supported voices in English, French, German, Japanese, Mandarin, and Spanish
+- Choose from supported voices in English, French, German, Indonesian, Japanese, Korean, Mandarin, Spanish, Swedish, and Thai

 No signup or login required.
 Just listen to the words you are learning.